svsraju/Marketing-Campaign-For-Starbucks/README.md

 The given transactional data shows user purchases made on the app including the timestamp of purchase and the amount of money spent on a purchase.
 This transactional data also has a record for each offer that a user receives as well as a record for when a user actually views the offer.
 There are also records for when a user completes an offer.

 ## III.
-Preparing the Data
+Cleaning the Data

 After performing necessary exploratory data analysis and other cleaning tasks (which I have explained in the jupyter notebook as I move forward), I have merged the three dataset into one.
 Further, I have split this dataset into two parts.
 1. Dataframe consisting of all the data related to Offers (`offers`)
 2. Dataframe consisting of all the data related to Transactions (`transactions`) I have also performed One Hot Encoding and Label encoding wherever necessary on the `object` dtype variables.

 ## IV.
-Data Modelling
+Machine Learning Models
 ### Supervised Learning:
-#### Regression Problem:
+#### Regression:
 Using `transactions`,a supervised learning model is built to predict the amount a customer will spend in future on various offers.
 I have used Linear Regression and Decision Tree regressor to fit the model.
 Both the models performed well on the data, and I got rmse of 6.6 for Linear regressor and 6.4 for Decision Tree.

-#### classification Problem:
+#### classification:
 A predictive model is built to predict which offer type a customer is most likely to interact with if we have that customer's past data.
-K Nearest Neighbours Classification is chosen after training the data on various classifiers because KNN Classifier does not overfit and gives good testing accuracy around `75%`
+K Nearest Neighbours Classification is chosen after training the data on various classifiers because KNN Classifier does not overfit and gives good testing accuracy around `73%`

-## Evaluting the Results - Conclusion:

-1. From the visualization in unsupervised Learning, it can be inferred that **income does not matter in customers' purchasing habits** because the Total number lies between 0 to 1500 regardless of the customers' income.
-2. Compared to BOGO and Discount offer, the **informational offers are not much popular**.
-3. **Males** with **income range 30000.0 to 70000.0** tend to **spend more than Females** and Other Genders for the BOGO and Discount Offers
-4. **Females** with **income range 71000.0 to 120000.0** tend to **spend more than Males** and Other Genders for the BOGO and Discount Offers.
-5. The Offers which are of types **BOGO and Discount** are the most viewed with dollar **rewards 3, 10, 5, 2** respectively.
-6. The Offers of type, **Buy One Get One (BOGO) and Discount** are the only offers that **are completed** by the customers.
-7. **BOGO** being the most popular Offer Type, it is mostly **used by the Males** followed by the Females.
-8. In the late 2017, the number of daily sign-ups had crossed the 500-mark, which was between 200-400, back in 2016.
-But this number decreased subsequently in 2018.
-9. **BOGO** being the most popular Offer Type, it is mostly **used by the ADULT age group** of customers followed by the ELDERLY age group
-10. Answers to our guiding questions:
-  - People react to different promotions differently.
-  - Customers are attracted to BOGO and Discount offers more as compared to Informational Offers
-  - Factors like **Age, Gender, Income** of the *customers* and the **Rewards** which customers receive from each *offer* are the factors which affect the customers reactions positively.

 ## Acknowledgments
 Thank you to Udacity for such amazing opportunity and lessons.
 Thank you the Starbucks for sharing this use case and the simulated data.
-Also thanks to the [pandas](https://pandas.pydata.org/), [sklearn](https://scikit-learn.org/stable/index.html) and [seaborn](https://seaborn.pydata.org/) communities for their awesome and lucid official documentations which I have used for reference.

 Do check out [my blog](https://medium.com/@ranadesammit/personalised-marketing-campaign-for-starbucks-e01c1e2a11ec) on Medium!
 Do check out my blog on Medium!